-If your child is sick, the absence must be authorised.
+If your child is sick, the absence should be authorised unless the school have genuine concern about the validity of the absence.
 Schools should accept parents’ notes and not routinely ask for doctors’ letters.
 However if the absence is long-term or repeated they may want proof that your child is genuinely unwell and unable to attend school.
 Keep copies of any appointment letters or medical reports.

 If your child is too ill to attend school for more than 15 working days your local authority should be providing some education for them.
 If they provide home tuition this should be for at least 5 hours a week.

 Children who won’t go to school